 City College of San Francisco has an open admissions policy; I’m part of an effort to offer high quality education to the public at large.
-With YA writer Leila Easa, I co-lead the Creative Writing program.
-I also chair the Women’s and Gender Studies department.
-Classes are free to San Francisco residents.
-Register online for my class:
+I serve as chair of the Women’s and Gender Studies department.
+Classes are free for documented San Francisco residents and inexpensive for everyone else.
+Register online for mine and other City College classes:

 - On sabbatical